- Minimum standards for entry to the PhD

 Throughout their candidature candidates are expected to attend the University in order to benefit from planning, conducting and writing up their research within the University community and environment.

 The residency requirement is deemed especially important during the period of probationary candidature.
 During probationary candidature the candidate is expected to interact on a regular basis with supervisors, the department (including staff and other research candidates) and the University to:

 - Build the skills and knowledge necessary to carry out the proposed research program

 - Acquire an understanding of the standards and requirements for a PhD awarded by the University

-- Make use of support programs and facilities provided by the Melbourne School of Graduate Research (MSGR) throughout candidature.
+- Make use of support programs and facilities provided by the University throughout candidature.